bcharlier/HMMA238/Projects/Project_matrix_diago.md

 ## QR algorithm

 In this section you have to implement the QR algorithm to diagonalize a symmetric matrix.
-The details is provided here: <https://en.wikipedia.org/wiki/QR_algorithm>, and perform a similar work as for the Jacobi case.
+The details are provided here: <https://en.wikipedia.org/wiki/QR_algorithm>, and perform a similar work as for the Jacobi case.

 ## Alternative method